tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/最佳实践/存储/静态挂载 CFS-Turbo 类文件系统/TKE 静态挂载 CFS-Turbo_intl_en.md

 ## Overview

 You can mount a CFS Turbo storage for a TKE cluster by installing a `kubernetes-csi-tencentloud` add-on.
 This add-on is used to mount the Tencent Cloud CFS Turbo file system to a workload based on a private protocol.
 Currently, only static configuration is supported.
 For more information about CFS storage types, see [Storage Types and Performance](https://intl.cloud.tencent.com/document/product/582/33745).

 ## Prerequisites

-- You have created a TKE cluster or created a Kubernetes cluster on Tencent Cloud, and the cluster version is 1.14 or above.
+You have created a TKE cluster or created a Kubernetes cluster on Tencent Cloud, and the cluster version is 1.14 or later.
-- kube-apiserver and kubelet have enabled the privilege level, i.e. `--allow-privileged = true`.
-- The add-on `feature gates` has been set to `CSINodeInfo = true, CSIDriverRegistry = true`.

 ## Directions

 ### Creating a file system[](id:create-cfs)

 Create a CFS Turbo file system.
 For details, see [Creating File Systems and Mount Targets](https://intl.cloud.tencent.com/document/product/582/9132).

 >!
 After the file system is created, you need to associate the cluster network (vpc-xx) with the [CCN instance](https://intl.cloud.tencent.com/document/product/1003/30064) of the file system.
 You can check it in the information about the file system mount target.

 ### Deploying a RBAC policy